 Working within the current application and its user journey, I developed the best flow based on user needs and wants, as well as areas where the app could improve.
 I chose to not update the UI of the app, but rather, work within its confines, offering another challenge to overcome.

-Based on user research and interviews, I chose to build a walkthrough section for setting up a personalized budget within the app, offering automatically filled-in income and bill information, since users that would be using this feature would already have a Chase checking or savings account.
+Based on user research and interviews, I chose to build a walkthrough section for setting up a personalized budget within the app, offering automatically filled-in income and bill information, since users that would be using this feature would already have an active checking or savings account.

 I also opted to create a budgeting section with swipe-able screens to offer more detailed information about upcoming bills, budget amount remaining, category spending, as well as short and long-term goal achievements.